juanjo255/BioinformaticCourse-Coursera/README.md

 # Bioinformatic Course in Coursera
 #### University of California San Diego
-We are doing sex. the course of bioinformatics in Coursera and following the book bioinformatics Algorithms
+We are doing the course of bioinformatics in Coursera and following the book bioinformatics Algorithms